Frequently Asked Questions

 Our career manager, handling your application as a new candidate, will propose a placement, taking great care to match your profile with the requirements of the post (technical skills, language skills, work experience and context-specific constraints).
 The final decision on the selection of a candidate is made by the people directly responsible (at headquarters and in the field) for the project.

 With the pool system, you will be able to receive proposals for postings once the recruitment process has been completed.
 On average, the recruitment process takes from one to three months.
 The mission proposal (also called “matching”) can take one day to several months, as it all depends on the needs of the field missions.
 Indeed, you might not be offered an assignment until several weeks or months after your ideal departure date.
+It is your responsibility to organize your incomes in between missions.

 We understand that our pool system requires great flexibility from you.
-Please think about the amount of notice you will need (between the moment we contact you for an assignment and the earliest possible departure date) to be able to organise yourself.
+Please think about the amount of notice you will need (between the moment we contact you for an assignment and the earliest possible departure date) to be able to organize yourself.
 Even though we greatly value applicants who can be available immediately, we recommend that you do not leave your current job until you have been offered a posting by MSF.
 Please factor your job notice period into the departure timeframe that you specify to us during the recruitment process.
 We will strive to respect your indicated notice period.

 You will receive a contract for the duration of each posting.
 Therefore, you will be expected to make your own arrangements between assignments.